gturri/aXMLRPC/README.md

     <dependency>
         <groupId>de.timroes</groupId>
         <artifactId>aXMLRPC</artifactId>
-        <version>1.0-SNAPSHOT</version>
+        <version>X.Y.Z</version>
     </dependency>

-and install it on your local Maven repository (since it's not available on the Maven repositories):
+where X.Y.Z is the current aXMLRPC version and install it on your local Maven repository (since it's not available on the Maven repositories):

     $ cd /path/to/aXMLRPC/
     $ mvn clean install